 Synagogue of Carpentras.
 Photo by Konradm – Wikipedia

-Although the edict of 1394 had not been repealed, starting in the seventeenth century the Jews from Avignon and Comtat Venaissin took advantage of the ambiguous regnicole (right-holding) status of the inhabitants of Comtat Venaissin and gradually began settling in the Kingdom of France.
+Although the edict of 1394 had not been repealed, starting in the seventeenth century, Jews from Avignon and Comtat Venaissin took advantage of the ambiguous regnicole (right-holding) status of the inhabitants of Comtat Venaissin and gradually began settling in the Kingdom of France.
 This window considerably increased their access to new markets and improved their economic situation.

 In the eighteenth century, the financial situation of the region’s Jewish community improved.
 While still restricted to their carrieres and obliged to wear the yellow hat, many were able to make a living from lending money for interest and from the authorized professions.
-Jews were active in numerous mercantile areas, such as horse dealing, buying and selling cotton, the silk trade, second-had clothes, etc. The synagogues in the carrieres were rebuilt at great expense: Carpentras in 1740, L’isle-sur-la-Sorgue and Avignon in 1760-1770, and Cavaillon between 1771 and 1774.
+Jews were active in numerous mercantile areas, such as horse dealing, buying and selling cotton, the silk trade, second-hand clothes, etc. The synagogues in the carrieres were rebuilt at great expense: Carpentras in 1740, L’isle-sur-la-Sorgue and Avignon in 1760-1770, and Cavaillon between 1771 and 1774.

 Despite these gains, the specific status of the Jews did not improve, and in fact restrictions increased.
-On 28 January 1790 the National Assembly passed a decree stipulating that “Portuguese, Spanish, and Avignonnais Jews shall continue to enjoy the rights settled in their favor and the letters patent; and, consequently, they will enjoy the rights of active citizens once they have met the conditions laid down by the decrees of this Assembly”.
+On 28 January 1790, the National Assembly passed a decree stipulating that “Portuguese, Spanish, and Avignonnais Jews shall continue to enjoy the rights settled in their favor and the letters patent; and, consequently, they will enjoy the rights of active citizens once they have met the conditions laid down by the decrees of this Assembly”.

 Jews lived in Roman Lugdunum but disappeared from Lyon because of the expulsions.
 It was only under the reign of Louis XV that a community was re-created with immigrants from Comtat Venaissin and Alsace.
 The region is associated primarily with World War II and the French Resistance.
 The notorious war criminal Klaus Barbie, who was tried in 1986, was the head of the Lyon Gestapo.